-Generally, the cause of strabismus is the inability of the child to use both eyes together, causing the child to lose their depth perception.
-At this point, the child will either experience double vision or shut off the weaker eye, called suppression.
-Rarely is it caused by a short or weak muscle.
+A turned eye is rarely caused by a short or weak muscle.
 Many times it is accompanied with amblyopia or farsightedness and therefore the first step is a glasses prescription.
-Modern technology and evidence has shown vision therapy can correct strabismus and improve binocular function by safe and natural means.
+More often than not, Optometric Vision Therapy is required to more completely teach the brain how to keep the eyes aligned.
+As a last resort, surgery is sometimes required.
+Modern technology and evidence has shown optometric vision therapy can correct strabismus and improve binocular function by safe and natural means.

 The goal of any treatment should be to improve function, not just a cosmetic fix, therefore optometric vision therapy is highly recommended before other drastic measures such as patching or eye muscle surgery is considered.
 Our treatments may include lenses and non-invasive optometric vision therapy: a kind of biofeedback that teaches the brain to increase simultaneous processing of both eyes.
 Improved eye alignment is the reward of better fusion.
 Click here to learn more.

 Strabismus surgery modifies the muscles around the eyes to align them cosmetically.
 However, this often requires multiple operations.
 And although the eyes may appear aligned after surgery, the individual will often have:

 - Suppression and monocular vision (Only able to see with one eye)

 - Poor spatial judgment